nwawrzyniak/nwju/README.md

 cd lib/nwawsoft-java-util
 git pull
 ```
+Note that this only makes sense if you are not using git for your project anyway.
+If you do, methods 1 and 3 may be the more integrated and/or cleaner options.
 ### Method 5) Downloading the source files manually (no easy updating):
 [Dowload the source files as a .zip archive](https://github.com/nwawrzyniak/nwawsoft-java-util/archive/master.zip).